Find the cheapest business electricity prices online.Find a new deal

 Homes and businesses alike can benefit from voltage optimisation, so long as they receive their electricity supply at a higher voltage.
-There are many businesses all over the country using excessive amounts of energy, and voltage optimisation targets this problem directly without impacting the energy supply itself.
+There are many businesses all over the country using excessive amounts of electricity, and voltage optimisation targets this problem directly without impacting the business electricity supply itself.

-Voltage optimisation isn’t an energy saving method that can be purchased.
+Voltage optimisation isn’t an electricity-saving method that can be purchased.
 The organisation supplying the hardware must carry out a survey of the site to accurately determine what type of equipment is required.
 The two prime factors are whether or not the business has its own dedicated HV/LV distribution or a low voltage supply.
 Also, it can be easy to confuse voltage optimisation with step-down transformers or voltage stabilisers.
-These reduce the supply voltages, but they do not improve energy efficiency.
+These reduce the supply voltages, but they do not improve electricity efficiency.

 To help provide a greater insight into the various pros and cons of voltage optimisation, we’ve drawn together the following list:

 If the electrical equipment in your business is voltage dependent, optimisers are worth considering.
 Voltage optimisers are devices installed between the customer unit and the main meter installation point.